 According to the results of LEAFIO projects, in fresh categories, on average, there is a 10% reduction in excess inventory, a 10% improvement in product availability, and a 15% reduction in write-offs.

 Thus, the software helps optimize inventory by balancing availability and no write-offs in specific categories such as fresh and ultra-fresh.

 5. Constant markdowns due to limited shelf life or poor promotional sales forecast.

 Sales planning and management come with many challenges for retailers.
-Firstly, it is the selection of separate locations for promotional products in a limited store space.
-Secondly, collecting and analyzing data on the sales process in real time.
+Firstly, it is the selection of separate locations for promotional products in limited store space.
+Secondly, collecting and analyzing data on the sales process in real-time.

 A systematic and automated approach to inventory management allows you to place orders with maximum accuracy – this contributes to optimal product turnover and reduces the need for sales.
 One of the features of the LEAFIO Inventory Optimization platform that increases the accuracy of orders is the exclusion of atypical sales from the calculation so that they do not affect the accuracy of future replenishment.

 If you still need to conduct promotional campaigns, the Promotion Intelligence module will help you prepare for the sale in time: create a forecast in automatic mode and adapt the inventory to actual promotional sales.

 The distinguishing feature of convenience stores lies in the variety of factors that affect fluctuations in demand.
 Consumer activity is constantly changing throughout the week.